- There are various animals in nature that look adorable, but looks can be deceiving and they may lead to bigger mishaps than you can ever imagine.

 #3.
 Leopard Seal

 Who doesn’t think seals are cute?
 There’s no denying that the Leopard Seal is a species with a charm of its own, but it has something else – a thirst for blood!
 While its main diet consists of penguins, it has been known to actively stalk and hunt humans in the water.
 It’s large, powerful, and will kill you, hence the “leopard” in its common name.
 For this reason, it’s always dangerous to study it.
-While typically curious towards humans, when provoked to aggression it can drag a human underwater, such as the famous case of a marine biologist that drowned.
+While typically curious towards humans, when provoked to aggression it can drag a human underwater, such as in the famous case of a marine biologist that drowned.
 It’s also indirectly dangerous as it is known to attack the black pontoons of inflatable boats.

 The dolphin has something of a mixed reputation.
-Humans love studying and interacting with the intelligent, beautiful creature in captivity, and there are many stories of dolphins helping people, but they’re also surprisingly dangerous, especially in the wild.
+Humans love studying and interacting with intelligent, beautiful creatures in captivity, and there are many stories of dolphins helping people, but they’re also surprisingly dangerous, especially in the wild.
 It is this fact that makes it one of the top vicious animals that look cute.
 What’s secretly terrifying to know is that a dolphin can and does bite humans with its sharp teeth on occasion, and will kill you if it pulls you underwater or plows into you with its powerful snout.
 If you make it angry, you won’t be able to escape – it can swim up to 22.4 mph, is 10-14 feet long, weighs 1,100lbs, can dive as deep as 820ft underwater, and can jump up to 16ft into the air.

 #1.
 Slow Loris